cybersecgeek/Constantine_Homework_UCI-IRV-CYBER-PT-03-2020-U-C/Week_16_HW/SubmissionFile.md

 - How can this information be helpful to an attacker:

-  It can be used in the reconnaissance  phase to gather more information about the target. ie: possible usernames , passwords.
+  It can be used in the reconnaissance phase to gather more information about the target. ie: possible usernames, passwords.
-  It can also be used to launch a social engineering atack.
+  It can also be used to launch a social engineering attack.

       ie: When targeting the IT department.

       This is your CEO Karl Fitzgerald... bla bla bla...
-      This is an urgernt request.
+      This is an urgent request.
-      Please issue a new VPN certificat and password for my account and send it to me....
+      Please issue a new VPN certificate and password for my account and send it to me....
-      If you wish to continue to be employed tommorow morning...
+      If you wish to continue to be employed tomorrow morning...

       Bla Bla Bla...